appsparkler/study/google/analytics/practicals.md

 - triggers each time user is added to audience
 - this helps us with additional insights into user behavior, mark key events or create conversions...need to see how this works.

+Audiences creation can be based on various features:
+1. Scope - the scope when user is added to an audience - for ex. across all sessions, during a single session or a single event.
+1. Static v/s Dynamic Evaluation
+    - static is when the audience will include users that met the condition and they won't be removed even when the condition is no longer true for them
+    - dynamic is when new users will be added to audience as soon as they meet the condition and users that no longer meet the condition will be removed from it.
+1. Time Windowed - time based conditions - for ex. metric condition must be true during any point in the lifetime of a user or that it must be true during a specific number of days - for ex. less than five during any seven day period.
+1. Sequences - lets us specify the order in which the condition must be met for the user to be added to an audience.

 ### Predictive Audience
 - A predictive audience has atleast one metric based on predictive metric.
 - basically, this audience gives us information on well an ad-campaing is expected to perform